 While music was a key feature of Victorian religious, educational, and domestic life, it was this new science of music, I argue, that most fascinated Victorian authors.
 In the mid-to-late nineteenth century, writers from Charles Dickens to Vernon Lee began to link music and corporeality in their prose.
 While Romantic writers often depicted music metaphorically (as in Samuel Taylor Coleridge’s “Eolian Harp”), Victorian authors often portrayed it in more tangible terms.
 Sounding Bodies demonstrates how music facilitated literary imaginations of corporeal experiences of gender and sexuality that are rarely visible in Victorian texts.
 Though often brief and fleeting — and at times even unrelated to the overall plot trajectories of the works in which they appear — scenes of music listening and performance reveal their authors' subversive engagements with female bodily agency, physical intimacy, sexual pleasure, homoerotic desire, temporal dislocation, and nonhuman subjectivity.
 When, for instance, a female violin player activates her strong arm muscles to perform, she displays and achieves a sense of physical power rarely available to her in a culture that deemed women incapable of such bodily invigoration.
 When a male concertgoer experiences an orgasm in response to a male virtuoso's piano performance, he accesses a same-sex erotic encounter otherwise forbidden to him.
 When a tragic heroine relishes the "touch" of her fingers on her piano keys, she achieves a moment of physical consolation more profound than those she finds in her social world.
 Though often associated with the most highbrow and conservative of ideals, music in fact fostered some of the Victorian period's most subversive representations of embodied life.

 This project brings together a variety of authors across several genres (novels, short stories, and poems) to show how thoroughly the language of music physiology permeated Victorian literature.
-Chapter One examines novels by Mona Caird and Mary Augusta Ward in which acoustical science informs representations of female musicians as passionate and powerful producers of sound, in defiance of Victorian music critics who often dismissed female performers as dilettantes or amateurs incapable of musical careers.
-Chapter Two focuses on novels by Sarah Grand and Bertha Thomas in which female violinists do not perform as women, but rather dress as men in order to gain access to male-dominated musical spaces.
+Chapter One traces the history of sound science and physiological aesthetics in the nineteenth century.
+Chapter Two examines novels by Mona Caird and Mary Augusta Ward in which acoustical science informs representations of female musicians as passionate and powerful producers of sound, in defiance of Victorian music critics who often dismissed female performers as dilettantes or amateurs incapable of musical careers.
+Chapter Three focuses on novels by Sarah Grand and Bertha Thomas in which female violinists do not perform as women, but rather dress as men in order to gain access to male-dominated musical spaces.
 I explore how this trope of the cross-dressing female violinist illuminates tensions between gender performativity and bodily experience.
-Chapter Three discusses anonymously-published pornographic works that draw explicit parallels between musical and erotic pleasure to cast both as natural bodily experiences — especially poignant in a culture that often deemed same-sex desire patently unnatural.
-Chapter Four centers on ghost stories by John Meade Falkner and Vernon Lee in which music facilitates moments of erotic contact between ghosts and humans — "queer" because they not only depart from normative cross-sex desire, but also extend beyond the realm of the strictly human.
-Chapter Five continues this investigation of the nonhuman by analyzing the intimate interactions between musicians and their instruments in works by Charles Dickens, Anthony Trollope, George Eliot, and Thomas Hardy, who depict instruments as quasi-living beings that possess their own subjectivities and can feel their players' touch.
-As I prepare the manuscript for book publication, I will add chapters that explore the project’s resonance with animal studies and disability studies.
+Chapter Four discusses anonymously-published pornographic works that draw explicit parallels between musical and erotic pleasure to cast both as natural bodily experiences — especially poignant in a culture that often deemed same-sex desire patently unnatural.
+Chapter Five centers on ghost stories by John Meade Falkner and Vernon Lee in which music facilitates moments of erotic contact between ghosts and humans — "queer" because they not only depart from normative cross-sex desire, but also extend beyond the realm of the strictly human.
+Chapter Six continues this investigation of the nonhuman by analyzing the intimate interactions between musicians and their instruments in works by Charles Dickens, Anthony Trollope, George Eliot, and Thomas Hardy, who depict instruments as quasi-living beings that possess their own subjectivities and can feel their players' touch.

 "Alternative Corporealities in 'June Recital.'
 Eudora Welty's Queering of Virgie Rainey and Miss Eckhart."
 Eudora Welty Review 10 (Spring 2018).